richard-hajek/godot-vm-docker/README.md

 I suggest you prepare a loading scene for now.

 I do plan on preparing an EarlyBoot() static call though, which would make it possible to preboot the VM.

+### The VM stays running even after the game was killed!
+This is a known issue, for which I apologize and will fix before reaching plugin version 1.0.
+VM shutdown relies on Godot's _OnTreeExit(), so if the game is abruptly killed, the VM stays running.
+You can manually kill it by killing VirtualBox's process in process explorer.
+Since the plugin has no use for the machine after it quits and will reset it on next boot anyway, any damage done to it is irrelevant.

+### Terminal emulator behaves weirdly!
+Terminal is highly WIP currently, as best described by `unsupported = true` on every two lines in `Terminal.cs`.
+But please do report any bugs!